1er signes ménopause

 |

-These symptoms signal the start of perimenopause and are the first signs of menopause.
-Just like puberty, it’s a new stage in a woman’s life, important for both physiological and psychological balance.
+These symptoms mark the start of perimenopause and are the first signs of menopause.
+Just like puberty, it’s a new stage in a woman’s life, affecting both her physical and emotional balance.

-This new stage—this transition—while normal and natural, is often a source of questions, doubts, self-reflection, fears, and worries.
+This new stage, this transition, although normal and natural, is often a source of questions, doubts, self-reflection, fears and worries.

-And that’s perfectly normal, considering this phase can last several years and may come with hormonal changes that cause physical and emotional imbalances.
+And that’s quite normal when you know this phase can last several years and may come with hormonal fluctuations that cause physical and emotional imbalances.

-In this article, Louloucup, a brand of comfortable and organic menstrual products, helps you understand the most common symptoms, their biological mechanisms, and practical tips—like adopting a balanced diet or using appropriate solutions—to navigate this stage as smoothly as possible.
-Learn to decode your body’s signals and turn these changes into a new way of taking care of yourself.
-Because yes, menopause can be experienced calmly and fulfillingly—after all, no more periods or contraception, freedom is yours!
+In this article, Louloucup, a brand of comfortable, organic menstrual products, helps you understand the most common symptoms, the biological mechanisms behind them, and practical tips – such as adopting a balanced diet or using suitable solutions – so you can navigate this stage as calmly as possible.
+Learn to decode your body’s messages and turn these changes into a new way of taking care of yourself.
+Because yes, menopause can be experienced in a calm and fulfilling way – after all, no more periods or contraception, hello freedom!

-Perimenopause, pre-menopause, menopause, and post-menopause—let’s break it all down!
+Perimenopause, pre-menopause, menopause and post-menopause: let’s break it down!

 Perimenopause

-Perimenopause is a fairly long period—it can last 5 to 10 years before your last period and menopause.
-It’s a time when you may slowly notice some small changes.
-It can start around age 40, but this varies greatly from woman to woman.
+Premenopause is quite a long phase; it can last 5 to 10 years before the final period and menopause.
+It’s a time when you may slowly start to notice small changes.
+It can begin around age 40, but this varies greatly from one woman to another.

-Perimenopause is the phase we're especially interested in today, as this is when you start to experience and notice the first symptoms and signs.
+Perimenopause is the phase that interests us most today, because this is when we experience and notice the first symptoms and early signs.

 Perimenopause lasts on average 4 to 5 years, but can extend up to 11 years, and occurs just before menopause.
 During this time, periods become irregular, shorter or longer, with varying intervals.
-It's also when hot flashes, fatigue, sleep disturbances, mood swings, or vaginal dryness may appear.
+It’s also when hot flashes, fatigue, sleep disturbances, mood swings and vaginal dryness tend to appear.

-Pregnancy is still possible, even if ovulation becomes irregular.
-According to a study by Inserm, this gradual transition period varies from woman to woman: some go through it in just a few months, while for others it can last several years.
-For example, a woman might alternate between cycles spaced 60 days apart and months without any periods, before an unexpected return.
-The most important thing is to listen to your body and adapt to these unique changes, while keeping in mind that this phase is preparing you for a new stage in life.
+Pregnancy is still possible, even when ovulation becomes irregular.
+According to an Inserm study, this gradual transition period varies from one woman to another: some go through it in a few months, others over several years.
+For example, a woman may alternate between cycles spaced 60 days apart and several months without a period, before they unexpectedly return.
+The main thing is to listen to your body and adapt to these unique changes, while keeping in mind that this phase is preparing you for a new stage of life.

-To plan ahead and avoid stress, consider period underwear.
-This healthy, organic, and convenient protection is perfect for perimenopause.
-You can wear it all day—it’s soft and super comfortable.
-Depending on your flow, it absorbs fluids effectively while keeping you dry.
+To anticipate and avoid stress, consider menstrual underwear.
+This healthy, organic, and practical hygienic protection is perfect during perimenopause.
+It can be worn all day, is soft, and super comfortable.
+Depending on the intensity of your flow, it effectively absorbs fluids while keeping you dry.

 Menopause marks the permanent end of periods after 12 consecutive months without menstruation.
-According to Inserm, this transition occurs at an average age of 51 in France, but for most women, it happens between 45 and 55.
+According to Inserm, this transition occurs at an average age of 51 in France, but most women experience it between 45 and 55.

-This physiological phenomenon results from the gradual depletion of ovarian follicles, leading to a drop in estrogen and progesterone.
+This physiological process is due to the gradual depletion of ovarian follicles, leading to a drop in estrogen and progesterone.

-Every year, 400,000 French women go through this phase, affecting over 10 million women in total.
-Don’t worry: it’s a natural transition, just like puberty or pregnancy.
+Every year, 400,000 French women go through this stage, affecting over 10 million women in total.
+Rest assured: it’s a natural transition, just like puberty or pregnancy.

 durée règles